Proudly supported by Member Clubs of the RSL & Services Clubs Association

 At the end of each day, the Australian War Memorial farewells visitors with the Last Post ceremony.
 Incorporating the stirring sounds of a bugler and a piper with a story of one of the Australians recorded on the Roll of Honour, the ceremony is a moving commemorative service.

 Visitors are invited to lay a wreath or floral tributes beside the Pool of Reflection.
 Each wreath and floral tribute is accompanied by a commemorative card recording your personal message of remembrance.
 These messages are catalogued and archived by the Memorial and kept in perpetuity.
 If you would like to lay a wreath, please see Memorial staff in the Orientation Gallery before the ceremony.

 Hear Their Stories

 The Roll of Honour lists Australians who have died while serving in war, peacekeeping or other operations.
 Inscribed on bronze panels and their names are a constant reminder of the cost of war.
 Every day the Last Post ceremony remembers their sacrifice with a reading of one of their stories.

-To find out about the stories being presented, please visit the Australian War Memorial Last Post page or email the Australian War Memorial - firstname.lastname@example.org
+To find out about the stories being presented, please visit the Australian War Memorial Last Post web page or Facebook page here!
+You can also email the Australian War Memorial - email@example.com for more information.

-Share photos of your Last Post ceremony experience with the Memorial and friends through Facebook and Flickr.
+Share photos of your Last Post ceremony experience with the Memorial and friends through Facebook and Instagram.